 - Adorned with beautiful decorative designs and motifs in late Renaissance and early Baroque styles rather than Chinese designs

-- Beautifully glazed since the German blue glaze was purer than the Chinese blue glaze giving the steins stunning coloring and crisp lines
+- Beautifully glazed since the German blue glaze was purer than the Chinese blue glaze, giving the steins stunning coloring and crisp lines

 Porcelain Antique German Beer Steins

-Many German beer stein makers continued making faience steins throughout the eighteenth century.
+Many German beer stein makers continued making faience steins throughout the 18th century.
 At the same time, European porcelain had been perfected and the costly German porcelain beer steins were in demand by Germany's wealthiest families.

 Besides porcelain, several other materials were used in the making of beer steins during this time period.
 Like the porcelain steins, beer steins made of the following materials were also very costly: